 In an incredible scientific feat, COVID-19 vaccines were developed in less than a year, thanks to new "plug and play" technologies like messenger RNA and vector vaccines.
 Each vaccine developed offers a layer of protection against the disease, each with its own level of efficacy.

 Vaccine efficacy measures how well a vaccine protects against disease.
 Clinical trials offer an ability to predict efficacy with a set number of participants, and researchers control the conditions the vaccine is in.
-Researchers make sure the vaccine is stored at the right temperature and can administer the exact dosage while monitoring possible side effects among participants.
+The vaccine gets stored at the right temperature and can be administered at an exact dosage and participants can be monitored for possible side effects.

 But that's just the first phase of efficacy.
 As Schaeffer explains, the efficacy established during a clinical trial can shift once the vaccine goes out to the general public.